2018 Rhode Island Rams football team

 The 2018 Rhode Island Rams football team represented the University of Rhode Island in the 2018 NCAA Division I FCS football season.
 They were led by fifth-year head coach Jim Fleming and played their home games at Meade Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 6–5, 4–4 in CAA play to finish in seventh place.

-Previous season

-The Rams finished the 2017 season 3–8, 2–6 in CAA play to finish in a tie for tenth place.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Rams were predicted to finish in last place.

 Preseason All-CAA Team

 The Rams had two players selected to the preseason all-CAA team.